cloudera/hue/docs/user-guide/user-guide.md

  Users gets autocomplete capabilities and more:

-** Exploring ADLS in Hue’s file browser **
+** Exploring ADLS in Hue's file browser **
 Once Hue is successfully configured to connect to ADLS, we can view all accessible folders within the account by clicking on the ADLS root.
 From here, we can view the existing keys (both directories and files) and create, rename, move, copy, or delete existing directories and files.
 Additionally, we can directly upload files to ADLS.

 ** Create Hive Tables Directly From ADLS **
-Hue’s table browser import wizard can create external Hive tables directly from files in ADLS.
+Hue's table browser import wizard can create external Hive tables directly from files in ADLS.
 This allows ADLS data to be queried via SQL from Hive or Impala, without moving or copying the data into HDFS or the Hive Warehouse.
 To create an external Hive table from ADLS, navigate to the table browser, select the desired database and then click the plus icon in the upper right.
 Select a file using the file picker and browse to a file on ADLS.

 ** Save Query Results to ADLS **
 Now that we have created external Hive tables created from our ADLS data, we can jump into either the Hive or Impala editor and start querying the data directly from ADLS seamlessly.
 These queries can join tables and objects that are backed either by ADLS, HDFS, or both.
 Query results can then easily be saved back to ADLS.